 Do I have to the practical’s?

 Yes.
-You must show you are competent enough to deliver life saving skills.
-Practical’s must be completed to meet the legal requirements to pass this course.
+You must show you are competent enough to deliver life-saving skills.
+Practicals must be completed to meet the legal requirements to pass this course.

 Can I reschedule?

 In order to reschedule your course free of charge, we must have 7 days’ notice prior to your training.
-Within 7 days and 48 hours prioir to your course, you will be charged a 50% rescheduling fee.
+Within 7 days and 48 hours prior to your course, you will be charged a 50% rescheduling fee.
 Anything within 48 hours, you will be charged a 100% rescheduling fee.
 If you fall sick on the day, a signed doctor’s note must be provided in order to reschedule free of charge.

 Is there parking available?

-We have parking at our Heathrow venue only, there is paid parking available at our Shepherds bush venue as well.
+We have parking at our Heathrow venue only, there is paid parking available at our Shepherds Bush venue as well.

 Can I get an ID card certificate?

-In order to ensure that our certificate processing times are kept to a minimum and kept within our green policy, we only provide PDF certificates which can be shown on your smart phone or desktop.
+In order to ensure that our certificate processing times are kept to a minimum and kept within our green policy, we only provide PDF certificates which can be shown on your smartphone or desktop.

 What is the full address of the venue?
 (Asked when already received JIs)